sbrisard/fftwpp/docs/_sources/installation.rst.txt

 Building the documentation
 ==========================

+.. note:: For the documentation to build properly, the python module
+          must be installed, as it is imported to retrieve the project metadata.

 The documentation of fftwpp requires Sphinx_.
 The C++ API docs are built with Doxygen_ and the Breathe_ extension to Sphinx_.